 - ECEN 5xx7 Control of Power Electronics in AC Systems and Micrograms

-- ECEN 5xx7 Renewable Energy and the Future Power Grid
+- ECEN 5407: Renewable Energy and the Future Power Grid (fall)

 - ECEN 5797 Introduction to Power Electronics (Offered every fall.
 Prerequisite: completion of basic undergraduate courses in circuits and electronics)

 - ECEN 5807 Modeling and Control of Power Electronics Systems (Offered in alternate springs.
 Prerequisite: ECEN 5797)